Stuartlab-UCSC/hexmap-view/docs/query/placeNode.rst

 Where:

 * **map** : a unique identifier.
 If the map belongs to a map group, that is included before the specific map separated by a slash as in the example.
 * **layout** : name of a particular layout of nodes within a map
 * **email** : optional; one or more email addresses to receive the response
 * **viewServer** : optional; defaults to https://tumormap.ucsc.edu; the URL to view the results
 * **individualViewUrls** : optional; defaults to False; True means a view URL for each node will be returned; False means all node positions will be returned in one view URL
 * **neighborCount** : optional; defaults to 6; number of nearest neighbors to consider in placing each node
-* **nodes** : an object containing your node names and their values
+* **nodes** : contains an array of node objects with the node ID, feature names and values as properties of each node; the second form of nodes shown in the example is deprecated because it uses data as keys.

 Response success
 ----------------